Windows screen dimmer

 When a screen dimmer is especially useful

-• Your external monitor is too bright at night, even at its lowest OSD setting.
+• Your external monitor is too bright at night, even at its lowest built-in brightness setting.

 • Windows only shows a brightness slider for your laptop screen.

-• Your USB-C dock or KVM blocks DDC/CI brightness commands.
+• Your USB-C dock, KVM, adapter, or DisplayLink path blocks DDC/CI brightness commands.

 • You want different brightness levels for work apps, games, or evening use.